A more coherent European wide legal language |

 4

 Standardization could be achieved in different ways (Sacco, lingua, 57).
 Firstly, this can be attained through the use of a common legal language at least in Private law, which is very close to European citizens, through the European legislator as a standard-setter.
-Like in the proposed way of the Commission in it’s Action Plan on a more coherent European contract law through the optional instrument, which will be a soft law approach, that is enacted by an official European Institution.
+Like in the proposed way of the Commission in its Action Plan on a more coherent European contract law through the optional instrument, which will be a soft law approach, that is enacted by an official European Institution.
 Secondly, through the use of common Principles on European Private Law, which should be drafted and enacted by the European Union.
 Here, I think of principles like the Principles of European Contract Law and the outcome of the working teams of the Study Group on a European Civil Code (http://www.sgecc.net).
 Thirdly by making available a common frame of reference that should provide definitions and concepts for specific use.
 This common frame of reference, as also mentioned in the Action Plan on a more coherent European contract law, should mirror the discussion and consultation process of stakeholders, academics and the policy decisions of the Commission itself.
 Furthermore should the common frame of reference offer the results of the revision of the existing acquis communautaire.

 Parallel to each of the mentioned ways, legal education should pay more attention to the use of foreign languages in the teaching process.